JakimPL/HarmonicAnalysis/README.md

 ## Advanced editing

 If you want to provide non-standard (fractional) harmonics, or harmonics beyond the given range, you may use the console and edit the `harmonicSeries` variable directly.
-Examples:
+For example, you can add a single harmonic by:

 ```javascript
 harmonicSeries[1.5] = 0.5;